maybe-william/autoholberton/README.md

 How they work currently:

-  - creatify - From within the empty project folder (e.g. holbertonschool-higher_level_programming/0x0F-some_example/) run creatify from wherever you've saved it on the computer (for me this is usually `../../autoholberton/creatify`) and then copy and paste the text from the project webpage into the terminal and press Ctrl-D (EOF).
+  - creatify - From within the empty project folder (e.g. holbertonschool-higher_level_programming/0x0F-some_example/) run creatify from wherever you've saved it on the computer (for me this is usually `../../autoholberton/creatify`) and then copy and paste the full text from the project webpage into the terminal.
+Make sure you include the copyright notice at the bottom in what is copied; the script stops collecting text at the phrase "All rights reserved."

   - lowlevel/funcify - After running creatify inside the empty project folder, run funcify from within the same folder.
 For me, the path of the program is typically `../../autoholberton/lowlevel/funcify`, but it can vary depending on where you've saved it.